jwstjacques/nestjs-skeleton/docs/API_EXAMPLES.md

 This document provides request/response examples for the core endpoints in the NestJS API Skeleton.## Authentication

 ## Base URL> **Note**: Authentication will be added in Phase 9.
-For now, all endpoints are accessible without authentication.
+For now, all endpoints are accessible without authentication

 - **Development**: `http://localhost:3000/api/v1`## Base URL